netreplica/nrx/README.md

   -o, --output OUTPUT       output format: cyjs | gml | clab | cml -a, --api API             netbox API URL
   -s, --site SITE           netbox site to export
-  -k, --insecure            allow insecure server connections when using TLS -d, --debug               enable debug output
+  -t, --tags TAGS           netbox tags to export, for multiple tags use a comma-separated list: tag1,tag2,tag3 -k, --insecure            allow insecure server connections when using TLS -d, --debug               enable debug output
-  -f, --file FILE           file with the network graph to import -t, --templates TEMPLATES directory with template files, will be prepended to TEMPLATES_PATH list in the configuration file
+  -f, --file FILE           file with the network graph to import -T, --templates TEMPLATES directory with template files, will be prepended to TEMPLATES_PATH list in the configuration file
 ```

 Note: `NB_API_TOKEN` is not supported as an argument for security reasons.